 Drop ship, in this author’s opinion is a recipe for failure for the eCommerce store owner and is to be treated as toxic!
 Ship it yourself and save your business and your customers.

-**If you are serious about a drop-ship business and need help, I can help you put together a ecommerce store, shopping cart, live datafeed (which makes drop ship and attractive and profitable business.
-Send me an email at email@example.com to inquire!
+**If you are serious about a drop-ship business and need help, I can help you.
+We have to build an ecommerce store, shopping cart, live datafeed, etc. Send me an email at email@example.com to inquire!